JuliaParallel/julia-hpc-tutorial-siam-cse25/README.md

 [official documentation for Jupyter](https://docs.nersc.gov/services/jupyter/) The key difference is that you need to use the `install.sh` script to put the Jupyer kernel specs in the location that JupyterHub expects (`~/.local/share/jupyter/kernels`).
-The `install.sh` script is fairly involved because it tries to streamline the process by:
+The `install.sh` script does the following:

-1. Gernerating a single-threaded and a multi-threaded kernel (the multi-threaded kernel is different form the single-threaded case because sets the `JULIA_NUM_THREADS` environment variable) from a template (`nersc/jupyter/template`)
+1. Installing a single-threaded and a multi-threaded kernel (the multi-threaded kernel is different form the single-threaded case because sets the `JULIA_NUM_THREADS` environment variable) into the user environment (where Jupyter Hub expects to find kernels).

-2. Generating a `activate.sh` script which activates any customizations to the user shell environment
+2. Intializes the user's Julia environment and makes sure IJulia is installed.

+These steps basically make use of the existing Julia infrastructure at NERSC to streamline the steps detailed in "Running Locally" below.

 ### Step-By-Step Guide for setting up Juputer Kernels at NERSC: